ascotj/RobotTalkShow/README.md

 RobotTalkShow
 =============

-"Thought Scanner App" for Robot Talk Show.

 The App is for android only and has only been tested on a Nexus 5.
+(You will need Android Zip installed on your device to open the zip file and install the APK file.)

 Instructions